r1pk/network-monitor/README.md

 npm run start:prod
 ```

-Once the server application is launched, its API will be available at `http://127.0.0.1:8080`.
+Once started, the server application api will be accessible at `http://127.0.0.1:8080`.

 ## Docker

-Application includes a fully functional docker environment, which greatly simplifies and speeds up the process of launching the application or its selected segments.
+Application includes a pre-configured docker environment, which significantly simplifies the process of launching the application.

 ## Docker configuration (`docker/.env`)

-Configuration is done by modifying the `.env` file located in the `docker` folder, which is then used by docker to set/override environment variables in the containers.
+Configuration is managed by editing the `.env` file located in the `docker` directory, which docker uses to set and override environment variables in containers.

-Available docker environment settings.
+Available docker settings that affect the functionality of the application:

 | Name                  | Default                 | Description                                      |
 | --------------------- | ----------------------- | ------------------------------------------------ |